thaabomb/autocross-notes/README.md

 Watch videos of crashes from your local racetrack to learn what areas to watch out for.

+# Notes from reading _Smooth is Fast: Autocross Performance, vol. 2: Grip!_
+Break vehicle responsiveness into two categories: power-on and power-off.

 # Thoughts
 Don't forget to have fun.